 The first Tick-Borne Disease Symposium was hosted on December 5th, 2013 at the University of Florida.
 The program featured distinguished guest speakers, including Dr. Paul Auwaerter, Clinical Director of the Division of Infectious Diseases at Johns Hopkins University School of Medicine, Dr. Carina Blackmore of the Florida Department of Health, Dr. Kerry Clark of the University of North Florida’s Brooks College of Health, and Dr. Cynthia Lord of UF’s Florida Medical Entomology Laboratory.
 The talks focused on the importance, contemporary, and transdisciplinary issues related to tick-borne disease in the U.S., and specifically in Florida.
 Three main topic areas for discussion were also facilitated: 1) key issues related to tick-borne disease in Florida; 2) research capacity development; 3) multidisciplinary collaborative opportunities; and 4) potential research funding sources.
 A poster session followed the presentations and featured the latest tick-borne disease research from researchers at UF and other U.S. institutions.
 This project was led by Dr. Holly Donohoe and funded by the UF Emerging Pathogens Institute.
 For photos of the event, click here

 The level of preparedness for natural and human-induced disasters is of increasingly significant concern for governments and the private sector.
 Given the economic magnitude and the critical importance of the tourism industry, it is imperative for state and local governments to focus on prudent levels of preparedness and recovery efforts for the travel & tourism industry.
 Proactive measures such as development of tourism crisis management plans that strategically emphasize communication & training, visitor evacuation, and economic recovery will alleviate negative social and economic impacts.
-The Tourism Crisis Management Institute was established in 2007 to assist the tourism industry in Florida and beyond with respect to comprehensive tourism crisis management initiatives.
-The Institute is housed within the Eric Friedheim Tourism Institute and is affiliated with other allied academic disciplines.
-The mission of the Institute is to develop research-driven solutions to crises that address planning, preparedness, response, and recovery in local, state and national tourism economies.
-The vision is to be the premiere North American tourism crisis management institute providing innovative, scholarly, and applied research driven service to private and public sectors.
+The Tourism Crisis Management Initiative was established in 2007 to assist the tourism industry in Florida and beyond with respect to comprehensive tourism crisis management initiatives.
+The Initiative is housed within the Eric Friedheim Tourism Institute and is affiliated with other allied academic disciplines.
+The mission of the Initiative is to develop research-driven solutions to crises that address planning, preparedness, response, and recovery in local, state and national tourism economies.
+The vision is to be the premiere North American tourism crisis management initiative providing innovative, scholarly, and applied research driven service to private and public sectors.
 The project is funded by the University of Florida and is led by Dr. Lori Pennington-Gray.